Discover Dynamic Chennai – South India’s Cultural Hub

 Automotive Hub

-Chennai is known as the “Detroit of India” with over 40% of India’s automobiles manufactured here.
-Major companies include Hyundai, Ford, BMW, Royal Enfield, and numerous auto parts suppliers concentrated in the Ambattur-Padi industrial zone.
+Chennai is known as the “Detroit of India” — over 40% of India’s automobiles are manufactured here.
+Major plants include Hyundai, Ford (recently restructured), BMW, Royal Enfield, Mahindra, Daimler, Renault-Nissan, and dozens of auto-parts suppliers concentrated in the Sriperumbudur and Oragadam industrial zones west of the city.

 Information Technology

 Since 2004, Chennai has emerged as a major IT destination alongside Bangalore and Hyderabad.
-The Old Mahabalipuram Road (OMR) IT Corridor houses global companies like IBM, TCS, Infosys, and HP in modern complexes like Tidel Park and Mahindra Tech City.
+The Old Mahabalipuram Road (OMR) IT Corridor houses global companies — IBM, TCS, Infosys, Wipro, Cognizant, HCL, Capgemini, HP — in modern complexes including Tidel Park and Mahindra City.
+The IT sector employs roughly 600,000 in greater Chennai.

 Healthcare